Tahakom-TDAL/AICITY2023_O-TDAL/README.md

 Completing this installation step is necessary for the training process.

-1. Download **slowfast.yml** into your local device, then create a conda environment
+1. Download **slowfast.yml** into your local device, then create a conda environment.
   ```bash
   conda env create -f  slowfast.yml
   conda activate slowfast
   ```
-2. Install detectron and pytorchvideo, download them from our repository, then start to install them
+2. To initiate the installation process, first, download detectron and pytorchvideo from our repository, and proceed with their installation.
   ```bash
   unzip detectron2_repo.zip
   pip install -e detectron2_repo